InnovateForVegas/.github/CONTRIBUTING.md

 ### Main Branch Naming

-To be clear immediately, the global transition to *main* as a preferred default branch name over the legacy *master* is in effect for all Innovate for Vegas Foundation component project repositories.
+To be clear immediately, the global transition to *main* as a preferred default branch name over the legacy *master* is in effect for all Innovate for Vegas Foundation repositories.

 ### Join an Initiative